Peribunt/FindPattern/README.md

 # FindPattern
-The fastest FindPattern function yet
+The fastest FindPattern function yet using SSE
+I would be delighted to see someone make a faster one